 For variable remuneration the maximum outcome shall have a cap.

 The fixed remuneration to senior executives shall be in line with the market and be based on competence, responsibility, level of experience and performance.

 Incentive program for the CEO and deputy CEOs – short-term incentive (STI)

 The outcome of variable remuneration to the CEO and the deputy CEO, pursuant to the STI-program can be no more than 75 per cent of the fixed salary.
 The performance of the CEO and the deputy CEO is evaluated in relation to the company’s management results per share.

 Incentive program for other senior executives – short-term incentive (STI)

-The maximum outcome for other senior executives’ variable remuneration shall normally be in the interval between 25-50 per cent of the fixed salary and be based on the senior executive’s performance in relation to predetermined targets for the company’s management result, which for respective executives is supplemented with management area or department specific targets.
+The maximum outcome for other senior executives’ variable remuneration shall generally be 50 per cent of the fixed salary and be based on the senior executive’s performance in relation to predetermined targets for the company’s management result, which for respective executives is supplemented with management area or department specific targets.